 In a study of homemade pet foods, more than 90 percent of foods were found to be nutritionally unbalanced and incomplete for pets.*

 - Each species has very different nutrtional requirements.
-Cooking for your cat is not the same as cooking for your children or yourself.
-Mature cats have nutritional requirements that are quite different from humans.
+Cooking for your kitten is not the same as cooking for your children or yourself.
+Cats have nutritional requirements that are quite different from humans.

 - Foods that are not properly balanced to meet a cat's needs can lead to health problems.
 For example, calcium and phosphorus must be balanced to ensure that a careful ratio of more calcium than phosphorus is maintained for a healthy metabolism.**